GarysCorner/CodeJamMoist/README.md

 #Problem C. Moist
 ##From https://code.google.com/codejam/contest/6234486/dashboard#s=p2
-The contest is over.
-You will be able to try solving the problems for practice soon.
-Small input 1
-4 points
-The contest is finished.
-Small input 2
-6 points
-The contest is finished.

 Problem

 Moist has a hobby -- collecting figure skating trading cards.
 His card collection has been growing, and it is now too large to keep in one disorganized pile.
 Moist needs to sort the cards in alphabetical order, so that he can find the cards that he wants on short notice whenever it is necessary.